 Here is where you can add your guests.
 If you have stayed with us before your guests from your last stay will be in the drop down box so just select them to add them to your Booking.
 If this is the first time you have stayed with us or you guests are not in the drop down list just click "Create new guest" to add a new guest.
 Once you have added a new guest you will then be able to select them from the drop down to add them to your booking.
 Be sure to add yourself to the Booking too.

 If you make a mistake you can remove a guest by selecting the minus symbol next to their name.Create New Guest

-A group of people commenced building Jerrabomberra Ski Lodge in the summer of 1978 in Charlotte Pass.
+An enterprising group of people commenced building of the lodge in the summer of 1978.

-The day to day running of the Lodge is by a contract management team selected on a yearly tender basis.
+Jerrabomberra is a family Ski Lodge with 50 'A' Members and 100 'B' Members.
+The Lodge is managed by a 9 member committee.
+The day to day running of the Lodge is by contract management team selected on a yearly tender basis.